Social Interpretable Reinforcement Learning: Related work

 \subsection{Social Learning}

 Social learning in animals and humans has been widely studied.
-This paradigm of learning is especially common among primates.
+This paradigm of learning seems to be widespread, especially among primates.
 In fact, the ``social brain'' hypothesis \cite{dunbar_social_1998} states that the size of primates' brains reflects the computational power needed for their complex social systems.
 There is also evidence that social life improves the cognitive capabilities of individuals \cite{whiten_evolution_2007}.
-Another hypothesis, called the ``costly information hypothesis'', states that animals use social learning when individual information is hard or costly to obtain \cite{webster_social_2008}; furthermore, many studies observed that social animals prefer social learning over individual learning \cite{van2011social,Franz2009RapidEO}.
-Interestingly, in many cases, it has been observed that using social learning leads to better performance, even when individual information is not costly or hard to acquire \cite{rendell_why_2010,stockwell_group_2017}.
+Another hypothesis, called the ``costly information hypothesis'', states that animals use social learning when individual information is hard or costly to obtain \cite{zentall_social_1988,webster_social_2008}; furthermore, many studies observed that social animals prefer social learning over individual learning \cite{van2011social,Franz2009RapidEO}.
+Interestingly, in many cases, it has been observed that using social learning leads to better performance, even when individual information is not costly or hard to acquire \cite{rendell_why_2010,stockwell_group_2017,kalkstein_social_2016}.

-The idea of learning in groups has been explored also in the field of ML.
+The idea of learning in groups is not novel in the field of Machine Learning (ML).
 Wang et al. \cite{junbo_wang_collaborative_2022} surveyed the state of the art in collaborative ML.
-One of the main paradigms in this area is currently that of Federated Learning (FL).
+One of the main paradigms in this area is currently that of Federated Learning (FL) \cite{li2020federated}.
 To some extent, our approach may look similar to FL, in that there are several agents that learn simultaneously and share some piece of information.
 However, unlike FL where multiple agents update the same model while each agent acts on its own data (e.g., due to privacy concerns), in our approach all the agents act on the \emph{same} instance of the environment during the collaborative phase.
 Moreover, in our model agents do not learn by explicitly \emph{exchanging} knowledge (e.g., in the form of updated weights, as in FL).
 Instead, they learn simultaneously by \emph{acting} together in the same environment.